tuantvk/rnmaestro/README.md

 * 🇻🇳 [Tiếng Việt](VI_README.md)

 I used [Detox](https://wix.github.io/Detox/) to test React Native apps.
 At that time, Detox was so "cool", saving both the time and effort of the dev team and the tester team.
-However, later on, I saw the complexity, as well as the "difficulty" with new team members, that's when **Maestro** came to me as a savior.
-I know Maestro through an article on [dev.to](https://dev.to/), but my team's "noob" is truly 😂 (but my teammates don't believe it).
+However, later on, I saw the complexity, as well as the "difficulty" with new team members, and that's when **Maestro** came to me as a savior.
+I know Maestro through an article on [dev.to](https://dev.to/), but my team's "noob" is true 😂 (but my teammates don't believe it).

 ### Table of Contents